kallewesterling/seshat/docs/setup.md

 8. [Deploy the code to Azure App Service](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/tutorial-django-app-service-postgres?tabs=clone#deploy-the-code-to-azure-app-service)
     - Note: have not set up a vnet
     - TODO: It probably makes more sense to use a VM (see [why](https://karansinghreen.medium.com/azure-virtual-machine-or-azure-app-service-which-one-should-you-choose-d4ba7d4a120d)) and since we will need to install the relevant non-Python stuff for GIS to work properly

+### TODO: Alternative strategy

+1. Set up a VM and install things in the same way as was done above (local install) including PostgreSQL:
+    - Ability to install extensions, control authentication, and configure PostgreSQL settings to meet specific application needs.
+2. Mount the Azure storage account to the VM so we have access to the dumpfile that way for restoring from dump.
+Try with the version that has the roles included first, since we should be able to add a Superuser called "Postgres" this time, that wasn't possible when using Azure Database for PostgreSQL single server